-ABCNN-3 combines ABCNN-1 and ABCNN-2 by stacking them.
-See Figure \ref{fig:c}.
-ABCNN-3 combines the strengths of ABCNN-1 and ABCNN-2 by allowing the attention mechanism to operate (i) both on the convolution and on the pooling parts of a convolution-pooling block and (ii) both on the input granularity and on the more abstract output granularity.
+\textbf{ABCNN-3} (Figure \ref{fig:c}) combines the ABCNN-1 and the ABCNN-2 by stacking them; it combines the strengths of the ABCNN-1 and -2 by allowing the attention mechanism to operate (i) both on the convolution and on the pooling parts of a convolution-pooling block and (ii) both on the input granularity and on the more abstract output granularity.